libredeb/cocoa-icon-theme/README.md

-# cocoa-icon-theme
+#Cocoa Icon Theme
-icons based on OS X Yosemite/El Capitan for Ubuntu with Unity
+Icons based on OS X Yosemite/El Capitan for Ubuntu with Unity

+* 1st blueprint: scripts to carry the theme to other distributions